data-apis/array-api/spec/API_specification/searching_functions.md

 ### <a name="nonzero" href="#nonzero">#</a> nonzero(x, /)

-Return the indices of the array elements which are non-zero.
+Returns the indices of the array elements which are non-zero.

 #### Parameters